ahanamallik1/AutoDrive/README.md

 Project Overview

-This project is a Next.js application built for listing electric vehicles (EVs).
-It provides features like searching, AutoComplete Search, filtering and pagination, along with a detailed view for each vehicle.
+This project is a Next.js application designed to showcase listings of electric vehicles (EVs).
+It features advanced capabilities such as search with AutoComplete, filtering, pagination, and detailed views for individual vehicles, providing a seamless user experience.

 Tech Stack